ParkDan/tic_tac_toe/README.md

 Thoughts
 --------

-Tic Tac Toe was a fun little application that allowed me to practice object-oriented programming and some much needed practic with RSPEC.
-I chose to write most of my code and methods in modules, so that I wouldn't need to create new class instances, and  methods could easily inherit instance variables.
-Looking ahead I plan to incorporate a more robust interface and more comprehensive testing as I continue to refactor.
+Tic Tac Toe was a fun little application that allowed me to practice object-oriented programming with RSPEC testing.
+Looking ahead I plan to incorporate a more robust interface and stronger testing as I continue to refactor.
+Let me know if you have any pointers, feedback, or beat my unbeatable computer.
+Thanks!